10 Steps to Water-Bath Canning

 Got the canning bug?
-You can safely store fruit butter, jam, chutney and pickles in your refrigerator for a few weeks (jams can be kept in the freezer for up to a year).
+You can safely store fruit butter, jam, chutney, pickles and other high acid foods in your refrigerator for a few weeks (jams can be kept in the freezer for up to a year).
 To store pickles at room temp, though, you need to can them.
 Processing preserves in a boiling water bath ensures safe storage at room temperature for up to a year.
 Follow these step-by-step instructions.